sjhawkes/cal_power/README.md

-# California power generation:  planning for the future
+# California power:  optimizing a flexible grid

 ## Problem Statement:

-Electrical power generation in the state of California comes from a patchwork of predominantly natural gas, hydro, and renewable energy power as well as a single nuclear powerplant (Diablo Canyon) and a few large out of state sources (Columbia River hydro, Utah coal plants, etc).
-As the population changes and the restrictions on non-renewable energy sources are tightened, how will the California power production and consumption change?
-In this project I seek to predict where there may be opportunities to capture new market demands in an efficient and profitable way.
+In an effort to reduce greenhouse emissions, the state of California is pursuing an expansion of its renewable energy portfolio.
+While green power sources like solar and wind are emissions free they are not constant, it is not always sunny and it is not always windy.
+To make best use of these time-variable resources it is important to have an accurate production forecast so that other flexible fuel sources like gas and hydro can be prepared to meet the net demand.
+To achieve this goal I incorporate time series weather and electricity supply data to model seasonal and daily fluctuations and produce a week-ahead forecast model for wind and solar contributions to the California state energy portfolio.

 ## Background
+Electrical power generation in the state of California comes from a patchwork of natural gas, hydro, and renewable energy power as well as a single nuclear powerplant (Diablo Canyon) and a few large out of state sources (Columbia River hydro, Utah coal plants, etc).
 The table below shows the current breakdown of California power production.

 | Fuel Type | In-State Generation (GWh) |  In-State Generation (%) | NW Imports (GWh) | SW Imports (GWh) | Energy Mix (GWh) | Power Mix (%) |
 | - | - | - | - | - | - | - |